MechanisM/moar/docs/source/quickstart.md

 ```

 The thumbnailer function expects at least two parameters:

-    * A `source` object or dictionary with, at least, the `path` and `url` attributes/keys.
+* A `source` object or dictionary with, at least, a "`path`" and "`url`" attributes/keys.
 * A `geometry` parameter with the desired width and/or height of the image thumbnail.

 You can also invoke it directly from your code, when you want generate the thumbnail right away.